READ the in-depth #TashasStory here: Tasha’s Story.

-AVN provides a forum with information for you to consider while developing your informed choice.
+The AVN provides a forum with information for you to consider while developing an informed choice.
+The choice you make after fully investigating the issue should be honoured and respected.

 Your choices include:

-- to vaccinate partially or according to a modified schedule of your choosing, or
+2. to vaccinate selectively or to a modified schedule of your own choosing, or

 Know that it is always your choice.